saida-reddy/first-repo/README.md

 just a basic repository to play around with personalized read me hi this is saidareddy
-I am learning git command
+I am learning git commands
+modifying as part of assignment1